Naked at work: Waipukurau vets bare all in front of colleagues, for a good cause

 "They're often happy to open up to us and it's quite a privileged position in a way.
 It's not always easy, you have a few gnarly conversations at times.

-The photo has had a positive reaction on social media and in the Hawke's Bay Drought page.
+The photo has had a positive reaction on social media and on the Hawke's Bay Drought page.